telerik/fiddler-everywhere-docs/user-guide/live-traffic/overview.md

 - **Handshake Time** - The aggregate HTTPS handshake time for all selected sessions in milliseconds.

-- **Requests Per Host** - A list of the hosts and the number of Requests to each of them.
+- **Requests per Host** - A list of the hosts and the number of Requests to each of them.

-- **Responses By Code** - A list of the received HTTP response status codes and the number of appearances.
+- **Responses by Code** - A list of the received HTTP response status codes and the number of appearances.

-- **Response Size By Type** - A list of the received response types and their aggregate size.
+- **Response Size by Type** - A list of the received response types and their aggregate size.

 ## Request Details